- How long have you been in business?

 Why should we hire you over someone less expensive?

 Our clients are serious about high quality work and care about hiring experience & dependability.
 They want a Wedding Film that they’ll love to watch over and over again and want to show family & friends.
 They don’t want to take the chance that their Wedding Film would be a failure.
-With 750 weddings and in our 12th wedding season, you can count on us to deliver quality.
-We are also the recipients of the prestigious “BRIDES’ CHOICE AWARD for 2012 AND 2013″ from WeddingWire.
+With almost 800 weddings and in our 13th wedding season, you can count on us to deliver quality.
+We are also the recipients of the prestigious “BRIDES’ CHOICE AWARD for 2012, 2013 & 2014″ from WeddingWire.
 This is a result of the many excellent reviews we’ve received from past brides and parents.
-Because of this award we are not only the highest-rated & reviewed Spokane Videographer, but it ranks us in the top 5% of all wedding vendors (all catagories!) in the USA, Canada, and “abroad”!
+Because of this award we are not only the highest-rated & reviewed Spokane Videographer, but it ranks us in the top 5% of all wedding vendors (all categories!) in the USA, Canada, and “abroad”!

 Video Weddings are one of the most difficult events to cover.
 They are fast-paced and unpredictable with no chance for a second take.
 Most wedding videographers are part-timers, doing a very limited number of weddings in a given year, thereby lacking the extensive experience necessary to insure that the job will be done right.

-We spend 30 to 40 hours during the editing/assembly process of a “cinematic-style” wedding film.
+We spend 40 to 50 hours during the assembly process of a “cinematic-style” wedding film.
 A crew of two is at your ceremony & reception which is usually 6 to 10 hours, (12 to 20 “man-hours”), depending on your chosen wedding package.
 On a large wedding we will most likely spend about 62 man-hours total.
 We try to go to every couple’s rehearsal to be aware of, and see all details ahead of time.
 The care and time we put into your film is what makes it worth every penny.
 Eventually, your precious film will become priceless.

 We have many wedding samples that demonstrate our consistent quality.
 To see the real difference in quality between us and the other videographers, we encourage you to see an entire ceremony & reception video of their work vs. ours.
 Done well, video is the best medium available to capture your wedding memories.
 Not only does it capture images, but motion and sound as well!
 If you take the time to “do your homework”, your end result will be a Wedding Film that you’ll be proud to show your friends and family.
 It will be one that will brings tears and laughter every time you view it.